American tourist beaten to death in bar brawl on Greek island vacation

 The 22-year-old business administration graduate had serious beating marks on his head, Vangelis added.

-Officers arrested a 34-year-old Greek barman and a 32-year-old British bouncer of Serbian descent and said early Friday that they were the main suspects in the deadly beating.
+Officers arrested a 34-year-old Greek barman and a 32-year-old British bouncer of Serbian origin and said early Friday that they were the main suspects in the deadly beating.

 Police later announced they had arrested two 22-year-old Serbian nationals after they were identified as having taken part in the brawl.